JaeHoanKim/JaeHoanKim.github.io/_pages/miscellanies.md

 ### Loss of information

-It is a [short report](https://jaehoankim.github.io/assets/Loss_of_information/Loss_of_information.pdf) about quantifying the loss of information while estimating the parameter.
+Here is a [short report](https://jaehoankim.github.io/assets/Loss_of_information/Loss_of_information.pdf) about quantifying the loss of information while estimating the parameter.
+This is in an extension of *Mathematical Statistics 2* tutoring.
 ### Indoor Climbing

 Will be uploaded soon!